Small data is ideal in situations where large data sets are neither necessary nor practical

 What is small data?

-Also known as microdata, small data refers to a dataset more limited in size and scope than big data, which describes a data combination known as the three Vs: volume, velocity and variety.
-Small data is characterised by being more manageable, highly focused and encompasses specific information.
+Also known as microdata, small data refers to a data set more limited in size and scope than big data, which describes a data combination known as the three Vs: volume, velocity and variety.
+Small data is characterised by being more manageable and highly focused, and encompassing specific information.

 According to Lindstrom, small data can provide deep insights into human behaviour and consumer preferences, allowing companies to make more informed decisions and develop more effective strategies to meet market demands.
 For Lindstrom, small data is based on the idea that not everything can be understood through huge data sets and mass analyses.
-Sometimes the key to unravelling customer buying habits, emotions and needs lies in looking at the smallest and yet most significant details of their everyday lives: “A small amount of data is almost never significant enough to build a case or create a hypothesis, but combined with other insights and observations gathered from around the world, this data can help create a solution that lays the foundations for a future brand or business,” Lindstrom says.
+Sometimes the key to unravelling customer buying habits, emotions and needs lies in looking at the smallest yet most significant details of their everyday lives: “A lone piece of small data is almost never meaningful enough to build a case or create a hypothesis, but blended with other insights and observations gathered from around the world, the data eventually comes together to create a solution that forms the foundation of a future brand or business,” Lindstrom says.

 Differences between small data and big data